bloominstituteoftechnology/W_S9M2_Module_Project/README.md

 You can navigate to each widget in Chrome by using the provided anchor tags.

+Keep in mind that there are many ways to solve a given programming problem.

-Have fun, and check out the **Solution Video** of this project for tips and getting unstuck!
+Check out the **Solution Video** of this project if you need help getting unstuck.
+Have fun!

 #### 👉 TASK 1 - Implement a Drawing Board in Canvas.js